github/how-engineering-communicates/how-github-engineering-communicates.md

 ### Managing GitHub notifications

 While we may not often use email internally, we rely heavily on GitHub notifications.
-Like your email inbox, it is expected that you subscribe to the appropriate repos, regularly check your GitHub notifications, and respond to `@mentions` and team mentions as necessary (see "First responders" later in this document).
+Like your email inbox, it is expected that you subscribe to the appropriate repos, regularly check your GitHub notifications, and respond to `@mentions` and team mentions as necessary.
 To cut down on some of the noise, consider [enabling the "Only notify requested team members"](https://docs.github.com/en/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team#about-team-notifications) code review setting for your teams so you can request specific individuals for review without notifying the entire team.

 Teams and individuals should strive to respond to non-urgent GitHub notifications within one business day during their regular working hours.
 If an issue or comment fails to garner a response, consider escalating the issue to the appropriate chat channel.